Yeongdo District

-The Korea Maritime and Ocean University and the National Maritime Museum of Korea are located in Yeongdo-gu.
+The Korea Maritime and Ocean University and the National Maritime Museum of Korea are located in Yeongdo District.

 Origin of the Name "Yeongdo"

 The former name of Yeong-do (Yeong Island) was Jeolyeong-do (Jeolyeong Island).

 Mythologically, horses that could run a thousand miles, so-called "Chollima", lived on this island.
 Because the horses living on this island could run so fast that their shadows could not follow them, this island was called, "Jeolyeong-do".

-After the South Korea government arranged their administrative divisions' names, the name of the island was changed to, "Yeongdo-gu.
+After the South Korea government arranged their administrative divisions' names, the name of the island was changed to, "Yeongdo District.

 Administrative divisions

-Yeongdo-gu is divided into 22 legal dong, which all together comprise 11 administrative dong, as follows:
+Yeongdo District is divided into 22 legal dong, which all together comprise 11 administrative dong, as follows: